 After that, you get in touch with your actual manager and it turns out that it was not them.
 The scammers now have the money off the gift cards, and you are in trouble.

 Some variations of the scheme convince you to use the company card to buy the items.
 The manager may not be your direct manager, but a higher-up in the company that you’ve never met - they usually don’t target your direct supervisor but that has been known to happen.
+In fact, this scam may impersonate any kind of leader in an organization, such as a pastor.

 In any case, I’m calling this common scam the Manager gift card scam.